 Last, but not the least, it should be also mentioned the ongoing negotiations for the controversial Transatlantic Trade and Investment Partnership (TTIP), the world biggest trade agreement.

 While it is supposed to increase trade and investment, there is a noteworthy apprehension around its potential negative impact on privacy.
 But, as it is being negotiated behind closed doors, it is yet to be known how much these concerns are justified in the light of the ACTA (Anti-Counterfeiting Trade Agreement), which would have allowed to carry out intrusive surveillance on all of our Internet usage, regardless of whether we had actually infringed anyone’s copyright.
 This lead the European Parliament to reject it in 2012.
 All things considered, the EU Ombudsman recommendations are therefore much welcomed.

-In this context, the documents very inconveniently released by Edward Snowden revealed that the USA accessed the SWIFT database, the biggest storage of financial transactions in the world, thus accessing millions of personal financial records, in the margin of the Terrorist Financing Tracking Programme (TFTP).1)The TFTP agreement allows the U.S. Treasury to access some data stored in Europe by international bank transfer company Swift (Society for Worldwide Interbank Financial Telecommunication) for the prevention, investigation, detection, and prosecution of conduct pertaining to terrorism or terrorist financing.
+In this context, the documents very inconveniently released by Edward Snowden revealed that the USA accessed the SWIFT database, the biggest storage of financial transactions in the world, thus accessing millions of personal financial records, in the margin of the Terrorist Financing Tracking Programme (TFTP).The TFTP agreement allows the U.S. Treasury to access some data stored in Europe by international bank transfer company Swift (Society for Worldwide Interbank Financial Telecommunication) for the … Continue reading

 Last November, the European Commission released a communication in which it shared its concerns regarding the protection of personal data within the existing instruments.

 The European Parliament has already called for the ‘immediate suspension’ of the Safe Harbour as it considered that the principles do not provide adequate protection for EU citizens and for the immediate suspension of the TFTP agreement until a “thorough investigation has been concluded”.